ahomu/Talkie/README.md

 </section>
 ```

 `backface-filter` attribute is applied to the background image as [CSS Filters](http://css-tricks.com/almanac/properties/f/filter/).
+But using this, will occur side effect significantly to performance on mobile device.

 ### All options